coderefinery/template-workshop-webpage/content/_index.md

 software.
 We don't teach programming, but we teach the tools you need to use programming well.

-This is an informal and interactive event with type-along type of presentations, live coding, and demos.
+This is an informal and interactive event with type-along lessons, live coding, and demos.
 Short tutorials alternate with practical exercises.

 ### Schedule